leomirkin/Data-Science-Portfolio/README.md

 - [Contact](#contact)

 ## Introduction
 Hi!
-I'm Leonardo Mirkin, a passionate data analyst with experience in transforming complex data into actionable insights.
+I'm Leonardo Mirkin, a passionate data science with experience in transforming complex data into actionable insights.
 My goal is to leverage my analytical skills, and creativity, to solve problems and make data-driven decisions.

 ### Professional Objectives
 I'm looking for opportunities to apply my data analysis skills in a professional environment, where I can contribute to the success of the organization and continue to develop my competencies.